KunalBansal12/Chat-Hive/README.md

 # Chat Hive

 Chat Hive is a real-time chat application that utilizes WebSockets to provide seamless and instant messaging.
 The app is designed to offer a user-friendly experience with various features including image and video sharing, profile customization, and secure authentication.
-Currently, the app is in development, and the team is working on integrating end-to-end encryption for messages.

 ## Table of Contents